Christopher Seider (Snider) Was Killed 250 Years Ago on February 22, 1770, By Ebenezer Richardson Eleven days before the

 Today Seider appears to be buried with the five victims of the Boston Massacre.
 The Snow Hurricane of 1804 and the flood damage, add some doubt to his final resting place.
-The Granary burial Ground was nearly washed away by the October 1804 disaster.
+The Granary burial Ground, then at street level, was nearly washed away by the October 1804 disaster.

 As Seider was buried, Richardson waited in jail for his manslaughter trial.
 Five days later ,over the weekend, three large brawls break out between ropewalkers and British soldiers.
-Boston was on fire emotionally.
+Boston was emotionally on fire.
 The evening of March 5, 1770, exploded with the bloody riot on King Street, known today as the Boston Massacre.

 If you wish to tour with us, we do a post-mortem on all the Boston Massacre victims, Richardson and those directly involved in the three trials that followed.

 Bell, John.
 "Boston 1775." : http://boston1775.blogspot.com/p/upcoming-talks.html.
 Accessed 2/23/2017. http://boston1775.blogspot.com/p/upcoming-talks.html.
 Seider.